-Career Technical Education (CTE)
+Career & Technical Education

-Career Technical Education (CTE) provides students of all ages with the academic and technical skills, knowledge and training necessary to succeed in future careers and to become lifelong learners.
-In total, about 12.5 million high school and college students are enrolled in CTE across the nation.
-CTE prepares these learners for the world of work by introducing them to workplace competencies, and makes academic content accessible to students by providing it in a hands-on context.
-In fact, the high school graduation rate for CTE concentrators is about 90% – 15 percentage points higher than the national average.Foundational to CTE are rigorous program standards.
-This section will help define what high-quality CTE looks like in the 21st century, with extended resources on the Common Career Technical Core and program of study standards, built on the National Career Clusters Framework®.
+Career and Technical Education (CTE) provides students of all ages with the academic and technical skills, knowledge and training necessary to succeed in future careers and to become lifelong learners.
+CTE prepares these learners for the world of work by introducing them to workplace competencies and makes academic content accessible to students by providing it in a hands-on context.
+In fact, the high school graduation rate for CTE concentrators is about 90% – 15 percentage points higher than the national average.